 AML policy update: three most frequently made mistakes

-AML policy is a dynamic part of your firm.
+The AML policy is a dynamic part of your firm.
 Within AML, things change from time to time.
 These changes may affect your policy.
-I notice that firms find it a challenge to actively deal with this.
-In this blog, I outline the three most common mistakes and give some practical advice.
+We notice that firms find it a challenge to actively deal with this.
+In this blog, we outline the three most common mistakes and give some practical advice.

 In accordance with current law

 It is important that your policy corresponds to the law in force at the time.
 Take the UBO register as an example.
-Since its introduction, organisations have been obliged to carry out a UBO check.
-If the data from the register does not match the data given by that client, you have to make a feedback to the UBO register.
-Matters like this, which are reflected in the legislation, should also be included in your policy.
+Since its introduction, firms have been obliged to carry out a UBO check.
+If the data from the register does not match the data given by the client, you have to mention this to either the UBO register or the client.
+Issues like this, which are reflected in the legislation, should also be included in your policy.